Oscar Acosta (baseball): Biography

 Acosta served as international coordinator of instruction as well as manager of the Gulf Coast Yankees of the Yankees' Gulf Coast team in Tampa since 2004, guiding the team to the Gulf Coast League championship in his final two seasons.
 Acosta resided in Florida.

+Death

-He and a colleague, Humberto Trejo, were killed in an automobile accident on April 19, 2006, while working in the Dominican Republic with the New York Yankees minor league system.
+Acosta and a colleague, Humberto Trejo, were killed in an automobile accident on April 19, 2006, while working in the Dominican Republic with the New York Yankees minor league system.
 Acosta had a wife and three children.

-His son, Ryan, was drafted by the Cubs in the 2007 amateur draft.
+His son, Ryan, was drafted by the Chicago Cubs in the 2007 amateur draft.